How LLC Owners Save on Taxes in 2026

 How does cost segregation apply to an Airbnb property?

 A cost segregation study reclassifies Airbnb property components into shorter depreciation categories: 5-year property (appliances, carpeting, furniture), 7-year property (equipment), and 15-year property (land improvements).
-For a $500,000 Airbnb property, cost segregation typically identifies $100,000–$150,000 of accelerated depreciation eligible for 40% bonus depreciation in 2026, generating $40,000–$60,000 in first-year deductions.
+For a $500,000 Airbnb property, cost segregation typically identifies $100,000–$150,000 of accelerated depreciation eligible for 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025) in 2026, generating $40,000–$60,000 in first-year deductions.

 What is the tax treatment of Airbnb income?